ncbi/elastic-blast-docs/docs/source/quickstart-gcp.rst

 * :ref:`zone <elb_gcp_zone>`

 In addition, you must be authenticated with the GCP project in the environment you are working on.
-A convenient way to accomplish this is to work on the `GCP cloud shell <https://console.cloud.google.com/?cloudshell=true>`_.